judering/judering.github.io/live/index.md

 - RHA, Ely Place, Dublin, 20th January 2013.
 Two performances.

 ## FLUX – jeux de bague (2012) for Ondes Martenot and tape.
 Written for and in collaboration with Nathalie Forget.

+- Sonic Experience #3 at Au Poney Fringant, 9 Place de L’Horlage, 26400 Saou,France, on the 14th June at 9pm.
 - Pierre-Emmanuel Hurpeau at the Mediatheque, Conservatoire National Supérieur de musique et de danse de Paris, 14th February, 18.00.
 - Nathalie Forget at the Musée des Confluences, 8th of October at 8pm.
 - Nathalie Forget at the Royal Liverpool Philharmonic, 26th Jan 2018.